SylvainTran/cart315_w2021_prototype2/README.md

 # 1-week iteration

 The goal of this iteration was to address clarity issues in the training centre and the overall game flow.
+Making the player game flow and training process clear were the main goals.
+A secondary goal was to implement challenges in the design of the training centre's mini-game.
+A stretch goal is to add to the slaughterhouse feature.